marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 it is data *about me*.
 If Saturn V is a prosthesis for habits, I don't want my prosthetic to behave like it's someone else's.

 This brings me to the wider topic of *critical disability theory*, which is the study of how disability relates to society.
 One major takeaway from disability theory is that disability is *relative*.

+For instance, one of my disabilities is that I am ADHD.
+I have a diagnosis and I take stimulant medication to help me adapt.
+It's one reason I'm having Saturn V help out my decision-making.
+However, it's important to note that *I* am the one adapting to *today's* society.
+How come?

+> However, as a result of the astonishingly fast cultural evolution of the
+> human species and subsequent environmental changes, particularly in the last
+> 10,000 years, ADHD traits have become maladaptive in present-day societies,
+> and are therefore evolving to meet the demands of current environments.
+One
+> of these theories, the hunter-farmer theory, states that ADHD traits specific
+> to hunter-gatherers would have been environmentally beneficial well into the
+> Neolithic Revolution, when non-ADHD traits characteristic of agriculturalism
+> spread.
+Under this view, current humans diagnosed with ADHD should be enriched
+> in alleles from ancient hunter-gatherers. [^adhd]

+[^adhd]: [Genomic analysis of the natural history of attention-deficit/hyperactivity disorder using Neanderthal and ancient Homo sapiens samples](https://pmc.ncbi.nlm.nih.gov/articles/PMC7248073/).
+Esteller-Cucala, Maceda, Børglum, Demontis, Faraone, Cormand, Lao. doi:10.1038/s41598-020-65322-4.

+For the neurodivergent comrades who *definitely* skimmed that quote, there is genetic evidence to support that ADHD was actually beneficial in the context of hunter-gatherer societies.
+But generative AI isn't trained on the data from hunter-gatherer societies, it's trained on the data produced by the societies that are eliminating the ADHD phenotype in the first place!
+So why should I trust it to tell me what's good for ADHD or not?